-- The RA chooses ex-ante whether its business model is "issuer pays" or "investor pays." - The RA observes e (at no cost) and sells a truthful report before trading begins. - If "investors pay": the RA sets the price π{investor} for the report and discloses ẽ only to the investors who pay for it. - ► If "issuer pays": there is Nash bargaining between the firm and the RA to determine the price π{issuer} of the report. - Bargaining takes place before ẽ is observed. - $\lambda \in [0, 1]$ denotes the RA's bargaining power. - The RA discloses e to everyone if and only if the firm purchases the rating service.
+- ► The RA chooses ex-ante whether its business model is "issuer pays" or "investor pays." - If "investors pay": the RA sets the price π{investor} for the report and then observe and truthfully discloses \tilde{e} only to the investors who pay for it. - If "issuer pays": there is Nash bargaining between the firm and the RA to determine the price π{issuer} of the report. - $\lambda \in [0,1]$ denotes the RA's bargaining power. - The RA then observes and truthfully discloses \tilde{e} to everyone if and only if the firm purchases the rating service. - ► The RA observes ĕ (at no cost) and sells a truthful report before trading begins.